QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 ## Network Optimization

-Network optimization is often due to the AI Agent's awareness of some potential network faults or anomalies through continuously monitoring of network operational state, e.g., AI models may predicts network congestion by analyzing historical and real-time network traffic data.
+Network optimization is often introduced due to the AI Agent's awareness of some potential network faults or anomalies through continuously monitoring of network operational state, e.g., AI models may predicts network congestion by analyzing historical and real-time network traffic data.
 It may also be triggered by the network operator